etherlinkcom/docs/docs/network/architecture.md

    This delay is to give the sequencer time to catch up if it is trying to include transactions normally and the network is slow for some reason.

 1. If the sequencer is running normally, it processes the transaction in the delayed inbox in the same way that it processes other transactions.
-Then, when the Smart Rollup nodes receive the blueprint with the transaction as in the standard transaction process, they remove it from the delayed inbox.
+Then, when the Smart Rollup nodes receive the block with the transaction as in the standard transaction process, they remove it from the delayed inbox.
 The only way to remove a transaction from the delayed inbox is to process it.
-1. If the sequencer has not included the transaction at the end of the delay, the Smart Rollup nodes take over the blueprint creation process by following these steps:
+1. If the sequencer has not included the transaction at the end of the delay, the Smart Rollup nodes take over the block creation process by following these steps:

    1. Each time the Smart Rollup nodes run the Etherlink kernel (at every layer 1 block level), they check to see if the delay has passed for any delayed inbox transactions.
    1. If any transaction needs to be forced, the nodes retrieve all transactions in the delayed inbox, even if they haven't been in the delayed inbox longer than the delay.
-   1. The nodes package these transactions into a blueprint and process the transactions in the same way as they process transactions in blueprints that come from the sequencer.
+   1. The nodes package these transactions into a block and process the transactions in the same way as they process transactions in blocks that come from the sequencer.

    In this way, transactions in the delayed inbox take precedence over the sequencer.
-   If the kernel (via the Smart Rollup nodes) generates a blueprint, that blueprint results in a new branch of the Etherlink chain, and the states of the sequencer and the Smart Rollup nodes diverge.
+   If the kernel (via the Smart Rollup nodes) generates a block, that block results in a new branch of the Etherlink chain, and the states of the sequencer and the Smart Rollup nodes diverge.
-   It becomes the responsibility of the sequencer to reorganize itself to build blueprints on top of the kernel-generated blueprint.
+   It becomes the responsibility of the sequencer to reorganize itself to build blocks on top of the kernel-generated block.

 The delayed bridge contract is deployed to Tezos layer 1 Mainnet at [KT1Vocor3bL5ZSgsYH9ztt42LNhqFK64soR4](https://better-call.dev/mainnet/KT1Vocor3bL5ZSgsYH9ztt42LNhqFK64soR4).